ga-curriculum/intro-to-powershell-lab/gathering-system-information-and-process-management/README.md

   <span class="subhead">Gathering System Information and Process Management</span>
 </h1>

-**Learning objective:** In this exercise, you'll learn how to retrieve system information and perform basic process management tasks using PowerShell.
+**Learning objective:** By the end of this exercise, students will be able to retrieve system information and perform basic process management tasks using PowerShell.

 ## Commands to learn